 All About Accutane Side Effects

-Accutane side effects vary significantly and can affect all areas of the body; from irritated skin and worsened acne to gastrointestinal conditions, birth defects, and even manic psychosis, there are many risks to be aware of.
+The side effects of this powerful retinoid will vary significantly and can affect all areas of the body.
+From irritated skin and worsened acne to gastrointestinal conditions, birth defects, and even manic psychosis, there are many risks to be aware of.

-The side effects of Accutane can vary in their severity, and some individuals may be more likely to experience them than others (if you have sensitive skin, for instance).
+The side effects of Accutane can vary in their severity, and some people may be more likely to experience them than others (if you have sensitive skin, for instance).

 Let's take a closer look at some common side effects and how they can change your hair, skin, and overall health.